cossatot/slip_rate_calculator/README.md

 ### Intermediate Usage
-For users with some knowledge of the Python data stack, once the data are input and run for the first time, the user can type commands to do different analysis, make new plots, and so forth through the IPython interface.
+For users with some knowledge of the Python data stack, once the data are input and run for the first time, the user can type commands to do different analysis, make new plots, and whatnot through the IPython interface.

 One feature of the embedded IPython console is that all of the GUI commands for running and plotting are done through the IPython interpreter instead of the Python interpreter